 These Denver-based breakfast specialists have several locations around town – from Pearl Street in Boulder to Union Station in Denver, and even in the ’burbs.
 Snooze’s menu is filled with innovative choices and they even encourage you to customize your order.
 And while substituting your way through the regular part of the menu is definitely possible and encouraged, the “Light As A Feather” selections have the fit-friendly grub.
-Added bonus: there’s no need to wait for the weekend; you can snag brunch from 6:30am to 2:30pm seven days a week.
+Added bonus: there’s no need to wait for the weekend; you can snag brunch from 6:30am–2:30pm seven days a week.

 Yes.
 We said bacon.
 This paleo-friendly spot in the Highlands centers its brunch and dinner menus around everyone’s favorite breakfast meat.
 But they aren’t serving greasy diner grub.
 Bacon Social House cares about what they put on your plate, sourcing the best local and organic ingredients they can find while giving you plenty of ways to taste the bacon.
 Try the bacon flight, with six different types of bacon — from applewood to habanero.
-Or stick to the bacon-friendly classics, like eggs or a burger, jazzed up with some serious bacon flavor, of course.
+Or stick to the classics, like eggs or a burger, jazzed up with some serious bacon flavor, of course.
 And if you feel like a little indulgence, give the bacon tots a try.
 You’re welcome.

 If you haven’t ventured out to the food scene in RiNo, Stowaway is a great place to start with brunch, especially if you are a coffee fanatic.
 Walk into a full espresso bar with house-made cashew milk, savor the homemade muesli on the “smalls” portion of the menu, or dig into the Colorful Colorado—the ultimate breakfast platter—from the “bigs” section.
 Bottom line: bring some friends, split some dishes, and try everything.
 In a rush?
 Order online and grab brunch eats to go during the week.

-From the brains of the folks who brought us Root Down and Linger, Vital Root brings veggie-focused, healthy eats to Berkeley.
+From the folks who brought us Root Down and Linger, Vital Root brings veggie-focused, healthy eats to Berkeley.
 Try something fun and different like the Banh Mi breakfast tacos or keep it simple with the overnight oats (they amp ’em up with cashew, candied ginger, cocoa nibs, almond butter, and blueberry coconut cream).
 And if a boozy brunch is your thing, try the freshly-squeezed blood orange mimosa or Real Dill Bloody Mary.
 But being that you can’t always laze around for a two-hour meal, know that it’s a fast(er) casual experience with a really good vibe.

 The best Denver sweat spots 💪, healthy eats 🥗, and fitness events 🎟 delivered straight to your inbox.